 Quick recap of what has been done so far in part 1:

 - we’ve implemented a backend server that lets us play games using its REST API

-- we’ve been able to peek at generated game events in RabbitMQ console
+- we’ve been able to peek at generated game events in the RabbitMQ console

-Now it’s time to create an UI that’ll seamlessly combine the two to create decent user experience.
-Here’s how it will look like:
+Now it’s time to create a UI that’ll seamlessly combine the two to create a decent user experience.
+Here’s what it will look like:

 For this, we’ll use:

 - Play!
 Framework as our frontend server